 We started the Academy section because we wanted to write more in depth on this subject.
 Which is a tough job.
 The result of a fundraising campaign is easy to measure.
 An awareness campaign is a totally different story.
 The metrics are much more abstract, and far more expensive to obtain.
 The majority of NGOs can’t afford this.

 And most NGOs aren’t very transparent about this.
-One of our first posts in the Academy section was about transparency: “The campaign evaluation is also something to share“.
+One of our first posts in the Academy section was about transparency: ““.

 MKC: Are you seeing any trends in nonprofit advertising?
 Where do you think it’s going?